Wednesday, February 22, 2023

 * Loren Charles no longer uses his given surname of Pranno.
 While in The Rooks he often used the stage name Loren Raphael.
 In the Sundazed reissue he was erroneously listed as "Charles Pranno," a name he has never used.
 Loren Charles and guitarist Jeff Pranno are cousins.

-THE MUSIC (All the audio comes directly from the original 45s / demo reel.)
+THE MUSIC (All the audio comes directly from the original 45s.)

 Author's note: While this blog is typically reserved for bands and records from downstate Illinois, I've included this detailed post on The Rooks because of a personal connection and deep appreciation for their music and story.